 To keep it simple, equisetum extract is the extract of the entire herb known as horsetail.
 Horsetail, known under the genus name Equisetum, is an herb that grows around the world and has been used for centuries to treat a multitude of physical ailments.
-There are several different species associated with horsetail depending where in the world the herb is being harvested from.
-Equisetum arvense is the name for common horsetail, and this is usually the name you will see most associated with where equisetum extract is coming from.
+There are several different species associated with horsetail depending on where in the world the herb is being harvested from.
+Equisetum arvense is the name for common horsetail, and this is usually the name you will see most associated with where the extract is coming from.

 For use outside of the body, horsetail as an all-natural healing herb is best known for helping to strengthen hair and fingernails as well as improve skin.
 This is due to its high silica content, which can have a positive effect on hair, nails, teeth, and bones.
 You will find equisetum extract most commonly in products like shampoo, lotion, and other skincare and haircare products.

 So far, research that has used horsetail to measure its healing effectiveness has focused mostly on its diuretic uses.
-In a study, horsetail had the same effectiveness as other diuretic drugs such as hydrochlorothiazide.
-Although more research must be found to determine the overall health benefits of horsetail extract, this could allow people to take an all-natural supplement rather than prescription drugs to help with different ailments.
+In a study, horsetail had the same efficacy as other diuretic drugs such as hydrochlorothiazide.
+More research must be found to determine the overall health benefits of horsetail extract.
+This could allow people to take an all-natural supplement rather than prescription drugs to help with different ailments.